Guest post and photos by Carrie Reed

 - 9 8.
 Treasure Hunt for Bargains at Khan el Khalili

 - 10 9.
 Run Wild at a Local Park

 - 11 10.
 Chow Down on Local Foods

 - 12 Pin for later!

-Cairo might not seem like a top kid destination, but as I’ve discovered in the eight months that we’ve lived here so far, there is a lot to do to hold a kid’s attention!
+Cairo might not seem like a top kid destination, but as I’ve discovered in the eight months that we’ve lived here so far, there is a lot to do for kids big and small!

 Egyptians love kids and while you won’t always find kid menus, plenty of Egyptian food is kid friendly and there are a wide range of international options-including plenty of common fast food options for the pickiest of eaters.
 Tourist safety is taken very seriously and I feel 100% safe when out exploring the city with my two- and four-year-olds.